Uh oh. What’s Plan B?

 Your company may have never gone through a recession or crisis like this before and you could find you were wholly unprepared.
 Then again, it may be a challenge you could have avoided.

-Once you’ve opened up and talked about what you’ve learned, offer potential solutions for getting back on track.
-Then, and most importantly, engage your team by involving them in those solutions and get their ideas to help.
+Once you’ve opened up and talked about the situation, discuss your ideas for getting back on track and moving forward the best way possible.
+Then, and most importantly, engage your team by involving them in those solutions; get their ideas to help.

 From there, though, you still have to tackle the hardest step…